Top 5 2nd Quarter Trades of Ti - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Tillar-Wenstrup Advisors, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were TimeScale Financial, Inc.’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 336,373-share investment in ARCA:FLTR.
-Previously, the stock had a 4.04% weight in the equity portfolio.
-Shares traded for an average price of $24.94 during the quarter.
+TimeScale Financial, Inc. reduced their investment in ARCA:SCHD by 12,768 shares.
+The trade had a 0.24% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $75.69.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Tillar-Wenstrup Advisors, LLC bought 168,021 shares of ARCA:IBDQ for a total holding of 196,892.
-The trade had a 2.07% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $24.82.
+During the quarter, TimeScale Financial, Inc. bought 17,188 shares of ARCA:SCHE for a total holding of 815,979.
+The trade had a 0.12% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $26.09.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.